 The KONA card can be controlled by various software applications running on a host computer.
 The Control screen is where you select how the KONA directs video and is used by application software.
 This screen also provides control for configuring output timing with regard to external reference video and horizontal/vertical delay.

-At the top of the Control Screen it will show the currently selected AJA device if more than one is available in your system.
+The top of the Control Screen shows the currently selected AJA device if more than one is available in your system.